BernyRamirez/hash/cl3uo59mu02ihkynv7ecedjre.md

 * Directories: 777 (rwxrwxrwx)

 Because of the ***umask*** value, your file will be created as 664 and your directory as 775.
-The way you calculate this is by substracting the ***umask*** value to the default initial values.
+The way you calculate this is by subtracting the ***umask*** value to the default initial values.

-For example if you want no changes on any new file or directory you create then you apply the following command:
+For example, if you want no changes on any new file or directory you create then you apply the following command:

 ```
 server@server:~$ umask -S